My fellow Americans –

 McCain stated that he would only accept the offer if every man captured before him was released as well.
-This enraged the Vietnamese, and McCain’s subsequent five years as a POW went very badly, as he knew they would.
+This enraged the Vietnamese, and McCain’s subsequent five years as a POW went very badly for him, as he doubtlessly knew they would.

 Liberals have been very kind to McCain this week because 1) he’s dead, and 2) he was an enemy of President Trump.
-Not mentioned is that when he was running for president in 2008, they compared him with Hitler, just like every other Republican candidate since World War II.
+Not mentioned is that when he was running for president in 2008, liberals compared him with Hitler, just like they’ve done with every other Republican candidate since World War II.

 Also not mentioned this week: his first wife, Carol, whom he divorced in 1980.

 In 1969, during the time her husband was being held as a POW, the car she was driving skidded off an icy Pennsylvania highway into a telephone pole.
 She was hospitalized for six months and had 23 reconstructive operations over the next two years.

 Her medical care was paid for by Ross Perot, a businessman and POW advocate.